-The High Commission of Maldives in Sri Lanka is the first ever diplomatic mission of Maldives.
+The Embassy of Maldives in Sri Lanka is the first ever diplomatic mission of Maldives.
 The mission is established in Colombo, Sri Lanka and it was officially opened on 26 July 1965 upon independence.

 However, even before the establishment of this diplomatic mission in Colombo, the Maldivian Government had representation in Sri Lanka, as the Maldives Representative Office, which was opened in Colombo on 4 March 1934.
 The First Maldivian Representative to Sri Lanka was His Excellency Mr. Abdul Hameed Didi who was appointed on 4 March 1934.